raissinging/Rice-Projects/README.md

 # Rice-Projects
-Random things I do in my undergraduate university.
+Random projects I have done during my time as an undergraduate student.
 ## Website: jeffreyzhong.tech
 Code that I wrote for my personal website.